-Resources for individuals who are being sexually harassed or stalked
+Resources for individuals who are being sexually harassed

 Equal Opportunity and Inclusion Policy

 Director of Student Life and Interim Title IX Coordinator

 Office of the PresidentLesley University29 Everett StreetCambridge MA.
 02138Equalopportunity@lesley.edu

 What is Lesley's definition of consent to have sexual contact?